Edgio/terraform-provider-edgecast/docs/resources/rules_engine_policy.md

 - `deploy_request_id` (String) Indicates the system-defined ID for the policy's deploy request.
 - `id` (String) The ID of this resource.

-## Import Resource
-Manage an existing Rules Engine policy through Terraform by importing it as a resource.
-Perform the following steps:
-1. Insert an empty resource block within your resource configuration.

-        resource "edgecast_rules_engine_policy" "<RESOURCE>" {

-        }
-    **Example:**

-        resource "edgecast_rules_engine_policy" "sample_policy" {

-        }
-1. Run the following command to attach a policy to your resource configuration.

-        terraform import edgecast_rules_engine_policy.<RESOURCE> <ACCOUNT_NUMBER>:<POLICY_ID>
-    * `<RESOURCE>` - Replace this term with the name of the resource defined in step 1.
-    * `<ACCOUNT_NUMBER>` - Replace this term with your customer account number.
-Find your account number in the upper right-hand corner of the MCC.
-    * `<POLICY_ID>` - Replace this term with the system-defined ID assigned to the desired Rules Engine policy.
-You may retrieve a list of policies and their system-defined IDs through our [REST API](https://developer.edgecast.com/cdn/api/index.html#Media_Management/REv4/Get-All-Policies.htm).

-    **Example:**

-        terraform import edgecast_rules_engine_policy.sample_policy 0001:123456
-->Upon running the above command, a resource for that policy will be recorded in the state file.